Most interesting landmarks of Madeira

 - Quebrada Nova fields at Achadas da Cruz – Porto Moniz.
 Stone walled agricultural fields on a narrow land strip between 400 m tall cliffs and ocean.

 Macaronesian islands – Azores, Canary Islands, Cabo Verde and Madeira – are like messengers from a better, brighter and more interesting world.
-Madeira represents almost all (without archaeological heritage which is present only in Canary Islands) of their beauty: mountains, beautiful scenery, subtropical forests and wealth of European architectural heritage.
+Madeira represents almost all (without archaeological heritage which is present only in Canary Islands) of their beauty: mountains, beautiful scenery, subtropical forest and wealth of European architectural heritage.
 Most interesting landmark – or rather a complex of landmarks – is the unique forest in the central part of the largest island – world’s largest laurel forest.

 Featured: Risco Waterfall

 It might be true that there are taller and more powerful waterfalls in Madeira, but Risco Waterfall definitely looks impressive.

 Every island thrives on its clichés.
 The name Madeira stands for a heavy drop of wine which might have had its time a long time ago, yet is still praised by many a connoisseur.
 The island’s all-year-round mild climate helped Madeira be awarded the decorative suffix »floating floral island in the Atlantic«.
 Bird of paradise and torch lilies, daisies and hydrangea leave no doubt: Madeira is rich in flowers like no other island.